 I’ve been trying to incorporate more fiber into the foods my kids eat, and decided to give this a shot.
 I’m all about tricking people into eating healthier, so this was right up my alley.
 The original recipe made brownies that were quite thin.
 Well, I like my brownies to be THICCC.
 My apologies, I’m terrible with these new slang words.
 Let’s go with fluffy brownies.

 Anyway, I altered the recipe by doubling the ingredients and making them in a larger pan.
-Making food in larger batches and freezing them in my jam, and this was no exception to the rule.
+Making food in larger batches and freezing them is my jam, and this was no exception to the rule.
 The first time I made them in a food processor, but after making them in my high-powered blender, I was sold.

 When I took a brownie for my brother to try, he noticed there was something slightly different about these brownies, but couldn’t pinpoint what it was.
 After he already said he liked them by finishing one off and asking for another, I told him the main ingredient was BLACK BEANS.
 He stared at me in shock.
 “What??
 How??”

-Magic, Brother.
+Magic, Big Bro.
 MAGIC.

 Black Bean Brownies